-Skywalk Trail and its glacier as part of the original WAM route
+Skywalk Trail as part of the original WAM route.
+Photo: Canadian Trail Running

 The CMTS team has demonstrated endurance, resiliency, and respect for nature long before the start line.
 WAM 2018 will be a celebration of not only endurance runners, but the tireless efforts of CMTS and the local community.
 Whether you are racing, volunteering, cheering NHL players this weekend, or getting your Gary hug, the event is sure to leave many of us inspired.